moleculer-java/moleculer-java-web/README.md

 ## Features

 - The same code can run as a J2EE Servlet and as high-performance Netty application without any changes
-- WebSocket support (same API for Netty and J2EE Servers)
+- WebSocket support (same API for Netty Server and J2EE Servers)
 - Can run as a non-blocking Servlet (tested on JBoss EAP, GlassFish, Tomcat, Jetty, WebLogic, WAS Liberty)
-- Able to run without a Servlet Container ("high performance mini webserver")
+- Able to run without a Servlet Container ("high performance mini webserver" using Netty Server)
 - SSL/HTTPS support
 - Serving static files (HTML, CSS, JavaScript, images, videos, etc.)
 - Multiple routes (eg. authenticated route for Services, not authenticated for static files)
 - Global, route, alias middlewares
-- Large file uploading as a Moleculer stream
+- Large file uploading using Moleculer Streams
 - Alias names (eg. map "/foo/:param1/:param2" to "service.action")
 - Whitelist (eg. "service.*")
 - CORS headers